google-research/valan/README.md

 agents to interpret natural language instructions to navigate in photo-realistic environments in order to achieve prescribed navigation goals.
 VALAN is designed to be the common learning infrastructure for all VLN problems.
-VALAN is based on IMPALA (https://arxiv.org/abs/1802.01561) and uses its novel off-policy correction method called V-trace for Reinforcement Learning methods.
+VALAN is based on SEED RL (https://arxiv.org/abs/1910.06591) and uses its novel off-policy correction method called V-trace for Reinforcement Learning methods.

 ## Prerequisites